Aug 08, 2016 Newsdesk Latest News, Macau, Top of the deck

 Ms Leong, an executive director of Macau casino operator SJM Holdings Ltd, has successfully campaigned three times in Macau for a directly-elected seat on the Legislative Assembly.
 Zheng Anting, a local junket representative, first campaigned – and successfully – for a directly-elected seat in 2013.
 He was the second candidate on an electoral ticket headed by Mak Soi Kun.

 Chan Meng Kam, a veteran legislator and a local casino boss, said he sees no problem with the changes to the electoral law.
 Mr Chan is the president of Golden Dragon Group Co Ltd, which runs Casino Golden Dragon and Casino Taipa Square.
-Both venues make use – under what is known as a service contract – of the gaming licence of Macau casino operator SJM Holdings.
+The venue of Casino Golden Dragon makes use – under what is known as a service contract – of the gaming licence of Macau casino operator SJM Holdings; Casino Taipa Square is operated under the gaming licence of Melco Resorts and Entertainment Ltd.

 “The amendment says that gaming concessionaires, just as other concessionaires of public services or public works, have to adopt a neutral stance regarding electoral campaign activities – I absolutely agree,” Mr Chan told GGRAsia.